matthew-balogh/streamlit-oversee/pages/contents/getting-started/online.md

    > ℹ️ Streamlit automatically installs the requirements and starts your app.

-2. User your favorite device and browser to interact with your Oversee workspace
+2. Use your favorite device and browser to interact with your Oversee workspace
 3. Use *Codespaces* to make content changes

    Click on the edit button in the top right corner.
 Streamlit will open a Codespace to access the file structure and to edit contents of your files.